It is indeed unexpected – to even get to know that coconut oil has side effects.

 Side Effects Of Coconut Oil

 There are also potential negative coconut oil side effects that we didn’t know about.
-Check out some of the surprising side effects of ingesting coconut oil
+Check out some of the surprising side effects of ingesting coconut oil.
+Only few of the side effects are backed by research.
+We have categorized them accordingly for your convenience.

 As per a report by the Harvard Medical School, coconut oil may not be as healthy as other vegetable oils (like olive oil or soybean oil) with regard to cholesterol levels (1).
 Though coconut oil can boost good cholesterol levels, it may not be preferred to other healthy vegetable oils.